Uloqsaq: Investigation and trial

 A Royal North-West Mounted Police investigation began after word reached Fort Norman that Inuit had been seen wearing the priests' clothing, and the two men surrendered themselves without incident in May 1916.
 Part of Uloqsaq's police statement read, "I wanted to speak; Ilogoak [Le Roux] put his hand over my mouth...
 Ilogoak pointed the gun at us.
 I was afraid and I was crying...
 Sinnisiak said to me 'We ought to kill these white men before they kill us.'"
 Partly due to a previous incident with similar circumstances following which no action was taken, the authorities wished to make an example out of the two Inuit men, and Sinnisiak was tried in Edmonton for the murder of Rouvière, largely because it was thought that Sinnisiak had been the 'ringleader'.
-He was found not guilty because the jury thought that the Inuit man had cause to kill the priest.
+He was found not guilty because the jury thought that the Inuk man had cause to kill the priest.

 Following the not guilty verdict, the two Inuit men were taken to Calgary in late August, where they were found guilty of the murder of Le Roux.
 This was the first time Inuit had been found guilty of murder in a Canadian court.
 The law at that time had a mandatory sentence of death for the crime of murder, yet the jury and the judge did not wish for the pair to die for their crimes owing to the provocative nature of the priests' actions before their deaths.
 To avoid the death penalty, the judge sentenced the pair to death by hanging, with the execution date set as October 15.
 The sentence was immediately commuted to life imprisonment at a Fort Resolution police station.
 In 1919, the pair assisted police in establishing a new police contingent at Tree River, and in 1922 were released.